 Why choose this course

-Our MSc International Marketing programme provides an excellent stepping stone into an exciting career in international marketing.
-You’ll benefit from Surrey Business School’s long and continuing tradition of research and teaching in both marketing and retail.
+Our MSc International Marketing course provides an excellent stepping stone into an exciting career in international marketing.
+You’ll benefit from our long and continuing tradition of research and teaching in both marketing and retail.

 Run by the Department of Marketing and Retail Management, this course will stretch your intellect through its combination of an analytical approach and a global focus.